margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 a monstrous shift,
-an experiment with a new breed of thinking, a trigger to adapt, a random event that leads to a structural cleavage
+an experiment with a new breed of thinking, a trigger to adapt, a random event that leads to a structural cleavage.

 <br>